Transfer & Readmitted Students

 For students who are being readmitted to the University after a separation, the Office of Residential Life makes room assignments based on space available.
 A readmitted student is asked on the housing application if they would like to return to the hall they had previously lived in before separation.

-Students who are in need of special housing accommodations must be in communication with the Sara Bea Disability Services Office regarding these requests.
-All requests must be submitted by December 18, 2019, to the Disability Services Office in order to be considered for the assignment process.
-Disability Services will communicate with the Office of Residential Life regarding students who need accommodations prior to the assignment process.
+Students who are in need of special housing accommodations must be in communication with the Sara Bea Accessibility Services Office regarding these requests.
+All requests must be submitted by December 18, 2020, to the Accessibility Services Office in order to be considered for the assignment process.
+Accessibility Services will communicate with the Office of Residential Life regarding students who need accommodations prior to the assignment process.
 For requests submitted after the deadline, we cannot guarantee that appropriate space will be available.
 Receiving an accommodation does not guarantee housing for students applying to the housing waitlist.
 For students who are on the housing waitlist and have been approved for an accommodation, the Office of Residential Life will make reasonable effort to assign the student according to their accommodation if there is a space available.